Schengen Area: Temporary border controls

+In April 2022 the European Court of Justice clarified that temporary internal border controls cannot exceed a duration of six months for one and the same threat.
+Only in case of a new serious threat "the member state may apply such a measure afresh, even immediately after the six-month period has ended."
+The ruling reinforced existing criticism of the quasi permanent controls in several member states since 2015 as being an unlawful violation of the Schengen Code.

+Temporary closures or the reinstatement of border controls within the Schengen Area have occurred during several significant events, most notably during the European migrant crisis in 2015, and the COVID-19 pandemic.

-Internal border controls reimposed in 2010s and 2020s
+Internal border controls currently in place

-The table below lists ongoing internal border controls, according to the information that the member states have provided to the European Commission, Health checks at the borders are not legally considered to be border controls.
+The table below lists temporary internal border controls in place as of November 2025, according to the information that the member states have provided to the European Commission.

 French controls against migrants from northern Africa

 Following the Tunisian Revolution of 2010–11, the government of Italy gave six-month residence permits to some 25,000 Tunisian migrants.
 This allowed the migrants to travel freely in the Schengen Area.
 In response, both France and Germany threatened to impose border checks, not wanting the Tunisian refugees to enter their territory.
-In April 2011, for several hours, France blocked trains carrying the migrants at the French/Italian border at Ventimiglia.
+In April 2011, for several hours, France blocked trains carrying the migrants at the France–Italy border at Ventimiglia.

 At the request of France, in May 2011 the European Commissioner for Home Affairs, Cecilia Malmström proposed that more latitude would be available for the temporary re-establishment of border control in the case of strong and unexpected migratory pressure, or the failure of a state to protect the external borders of the EU.

-On 25 July 2011, in delivering the European Commission's final assessment on the measures taken by Italy and France, the Home Affairs Commissioner said, "from a formal point of view steps taken by Italian and French authorities have been in compliance with EU law.
+On 25 July 2011, in delivering the European Commission's final assessment on the measures taken by Italy and France, the Home Affairs Commissioner Cecilia Malmström said, "from a formal point of view steps taken by Italian and French authorities have been in compliance with EU law.
 However, I regret that the spirit of the Schengen rules has not been fully respected".
-Ms. Malmström also called for a more coherent interpretation of the Schengen rules and a stronger evaluation and monitoring system for the Schengen Area.
+Malmström also called for a more coherent interpretation of the Schengen rules and a stronger evaluation and monitoring system for the Schengen Area.